nim-lang/Nim/doc/docgen.rst

 JSON
 ----

-Generation of JSON documents is done via the ``jsondoc`` command.
+Generation of JSON documents is done via the ``jsondoc`` and ``jsondoc2`` commands.
 This command takes in a .nim file, and outputs a .json file with the same base filename.
-Note that this tool is built off of the ``doc`` command, and therefore is performed before semantic checking.
+Note that this tool is built off of the coresponding ``doc``/``doc2`` command, and contains the same information.

 The ``jsondoc`` command::
   nim jsondoc sample